OpeOnikute/opeonikute.github.io/posts/sysconf-review.md

 ![Pelumi talking about Elixir](/media/sysconf-elixir.png)

 In this talk, [Pelumi](https://x.com/Pelumi_SA) preached about Elixir and did a pretty good job of convincing us to try it out.
-The main premise was that building multi-agent systems is already a common pattern in Elixir (and functional programming languages as a whole), making it relevant for building agents we want to in this LLM world.
+The main premise was that building multi-agent systems is already a common pattern in Elixir (and functional programming languages as a whole), making it relevant for building agents that we want to in this LLM world.
 He also spoke a bit about common agentic workflow patterns that serve as a great foundation for designing agentic workflows.

 What was however interesting to me was the concept of an LLM for observability actions (MonitorLizard).
 I asked about hallucination and he gave a "no bullshit" answer, which I appreciated.
 While some agentic design patterns *try* to prevent hallucination, they are not crash-proof.
 This makes sense as a practical drawback, and can be solved using [durable execution](https://temporal.io/blog/what-is-durable-execution) frameworks.